Janeway42/42.Cybersecurity/README.md

 The program must at least be compatible with the same extensions that spider handles.
 It display basic attributes such as the creation date, as well as EXIF data.

+Optional:
+- add an option that can modify/delete the metadata of a given file
+- a graphical interface for viewing and managing metadata

 ft_otp:
 -----------
 A program that stores an initial password in file and can generate a new one time password